 2. Tighten supplied PVC nut over the exposed threaded portion of the unit and tighten firmly.

 3. Thread the antenna into Mobile Link Wi-Fi/Ethernet device.
 Rotate the antenna clockwise until secure.
+Position the device with the antenna pointing up.

 Note: Do not overtighten the antenna.
 Hand tighten only.